 Taking collagen peptides — also known as hydrolyzed collagen or collagen hydrolysate — can help prevent unwelcome health woes by replenishing some of your body’s collagen supply.
 From skin to gut health, Czerwony explains what collagen supplements can do for your body.

-1. Maintains skin elasticity
+1. Could help maintain skin elasticity

 It’s no secret that as we get older, our skin gets duller and more wrinkled.
 But collagen peptides can help give aging skin an assist.
 “They help firm the skin and plump it up to keep you looking a little bit younger,” Czerwony says.

-2. Eases joint pain
+2. May ease joint pain

 Are you starting to creak?
 Your body’s natural collagen keeps your joints stretchy, which means that as your collagen production decreases, the likelihood of developing joint issues like osteoarthritis increases.

-3. Strengthens bones and muscles
+3. Helps strengthen bones and muscles